Near Verbena in Page County, Virginia — The American South (Mid-Atlantic)

 2. Reports of Maj.
 Gen. James Shields.
 Concering his advance, Shields wrote:

 my advance guard reached the Shenandoah at Honeyville, but found the White House Bridge and Columbia Bridge both burned, thus cutting off all hope of attacking his flank at New Market.
 I then pushed forward the advance as rapidly as possible, in hopes of finding the bridge at Conrad's Store still standing, but that bridge was also found burned.
-During the whole of this time, which occupied nearly three days, the rain poured down in torrents, so that the (Submitted on October 5, 2008, by Craig Swain of Leesburg, Virginia.)
+During the whole of this time, which occupied nearly three days, the rain poured down in torrents, so that (Submitted on October 5, 2008, by Craig Swain of Leesburg, Virginia.)

 3. Page County Civil War Markers.
 (Submitted on February 25, 2009, by Craig Swain of Leesburg, Virginia.)